Centralized Project Types and Constrained Type Meanings

 Sigil still normalizes unconstrained aliases and unconstrained named product types structurally.
 That part has not changed.

-What changed is that constrained aliases and constrained project-defined named products now stay distinct instead of normalizing all the way down to their underlying shape.
-If a type carries extra semantic meaning, the checker should not erase that distinction.
+What changed is that constrained aliases and constrained project-defined named products no longer participate in plain structural equality.
+They use refinement checks over their underlying type.
+If a type carries an extra predicate, the checker should preserve that fact instead of erasing it during compatibility checks.

 Why This Matters